JonJagger/cyber-dojo/README.md

 ## traffic lights

 The result of pressing the [test] button is displayed in the 'output' file and also as a new traffic-light (at the top).
-Clicking on a traffic-light opens a diff-view of the files associated with that traffic-light.
 Each traffic-light is coloured as follows:
   * red   - tests ran but at least one failed
   * amber - syntax error somewhere, tests not run